blarsy/symmetrical-broccoli/backoffice/README.md

 `}`

+Make sure no other server is listening to port 80 by commenting out all other line in this nginx.conf file.

 make sure [certbot](https://certbot.eff.org/instructions?ws=nginx&os=ubuntufocal) is installed

 make sure you uploaded your SSH key to the target server first (should be done only once in the server's lifetime)